 The Edvard Grieg prospect in licence PL338 was successfully drilled as an oil discovery in late 2007.
 Gross 2P reserves were certified at 95 MMboe and later increased to 206 MMboe following appraisal drilling.
 A plan for development and operation (PDO) for the Edvard Grieg field was given final approval in June 2012.
 The gross capital cost of the Edvard Grieg field development is estimated at NOK 26 billion and includes platform, pipelines and development wells.

-Lundin Petroleum has been assigned a unitised interest in the Ivar Aasen field located north of the Edvard Grieg field.
+Lundin Petroleum was assigned a unitised interest in the Ivar Aasen field located north of the Edvard Grieg field in 2014.
 Lundin Petroleum has a net ownership in Ivar Aasen of 1.385 percent.
-The operator, Aker BP, estimates the field to contain gross reserves of 183 MMboe¹ (2.5 MMboe net to Lundin Petroleum).
-Ivar Aasen is being developed with a steel jacket platform with topside facilities.
-Oil and gas will be exported via the Edvard Grieg platform and is forecast to come onstream during the fourth quarter of 2016.
+The operator, Aker BP, estimates the field to contain gross reserves of 183 MMboe¹ (2.5 MMboe net to Lundin Petroleum.
+Production from Ivar Aasen, which commenced in December 2016, is exported via the Edvard Grieg platform.

 Average net production from the Norwegian assets for 2015 amounted to 20,700 boepd.